cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/cfy-cluster-manager.md

 ```

 &nbsp;
-## Usage
+## Using the Cloudify Cluster Manager package
-There are three steps in running the code:
+Once the VMs are ready, using the Cloudify Cluster Manager package to build the cluster consists of three steps:

-1. Generating a cluster configuration file based on the cluster configuration.
+1. Generating a cluster configuration file template based on the cluster topology you wish to deploy.
 2. Filling in the generated file with the relevant information.
 3. Running the cluster installation based on the completed configuration file.